victorsungo/victorsungo.github.io/_pages/about.md

 # Hiring

 I'm always looking for highly self-motivated students to work with me as research interns.
-Please email me (qins AT microsoft DOT com) if you have good coding skills and are passionate about deep learning and natural language processing.
+Please email me if you are passionate about natural language processing.

 # News
 * 2 papers accepted by ACL 2022!